Skip to main content

 Important Configuration Notes

-Since Megatron-LM training is not yet supported on Ascend NPU, you need to use DeepSpeed as the training backend.
+Since Megatron-LM is not supported on Ascend NPU, you need to use FSDP2 as the training backend.
 Make sure your configuration files use the following settings:

 Example: RLVR Pipeline